kingdomseed/jhp-portfolio/memory-bank/progress.md

 - Seasonal promotions system
 - Gift certificate options

-### Content: 70% Complete
+### Content: 75% Complete
-Core content for main pages is in place, but there's room for enhancement particularly around the blog, service details, and location-specific content.
+Core content for main pages is in place, with significant enhancement on the About page that now includes visual representations of brand values and client process.
+Further improvement needed for blog, service details, and location-specific content.

+**Recent improvements:**
+- ✅ About page significantly enhanced with:
+  - Tabbed interface for My Story and My Approach
+  - Visual philosophy cards with background images
+  - Dynamic image reveal hover effects
+  - Visual process timeline
+  - Improved spacing and visual hierarchy

 **Remaining work:**
 - Blog strategy and initial posts